Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Estimating

-We can now apply a bPF described in Algorithm~\ref{alg:smc} for this new model, which does not require us to evaluate the $g_{\theta}(y_t|x_t)$ point-wise but only that we can simulate $\check{y}_{t}$.
+We can now apply a particle filter as in Algorithm~\ref{alg:smc} for this new model, which does not require us to evaluate the $g_{\theta}(y_t|x_t)$ point-wise but only that we can simulate $\check{y}_{t}$.
 In this paper, we leave the choice of $\epsilon$ to the user, which can be done using e.g.\ pilot runs on simulated data.
 However, it is possible to adapt $\epsilon$ on-the-fly using the approaches discussed by e.g.\ \cite{DelMoralDoucetJasra2012} or \cite{CalvetCzellar2015}.
-However in our experience, these methods require a larger value of $N$ than un-adapted SMC-ABC to provide log-posterior estimates with a reasonable bias.
+However in our experience, these methods require a larger value of $N$ than un-adapted \textsc{smc}-\textsc{abc} to provide log-posterior estimates with a reasonable bias.
 Therefore, we decided to fix $\epsilon$ in this paper to obtain computationally efficient algorithms.
-See Section~\ref{sec:conclusions} for some more discussion.